privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 SD-JWT VC issuance is only supported by Yivi app version `7.10.0` and later and `irmago` version `0.19` and later.
 :::

-## Why it exists

-During the transition to become a Crypto Agile EUDI compliant wallet, we decided that the Yivi app would first implement the OpenID4VP protocol with the SD-JWT VC credential format.

-Since OpenID4VP is only meant for disclosures, there would be no way to get SD-JWT VCs into the Yivi app.
-We therefore decided to extend the IRMA protocol to allow it to issue SD-JWT VC credentials together with our existing Idemix ones.
+## Background and Motivation

+As part of Yivi's strategic journey to become a [crypto-agile](crypto-agile-introduction.md) and EUDI-wallet compliant solution, we are implementing support for multiple credential formats and protocols.
+Our first milestone in this transition is to enable the disclosure of SD-JWT VC credentials using the OpenID4VP protocol, making Yivi interoperable with the broader European digital identity ecosystem.

+However, OpenID4VP is primarily designed for credential disclosure, not issuance.
+To enable SD-JWT VCs in the Yivi app, we needed a way to issue them.
+Rather than immediately implementing the full OpenID4VCI standard (which is our second milestone), we decided to extend our existing IRMA protocol to support SD-JWT VC issuance alongside our traditional Idemix credentials.

-Enabling SD-JWT VC support is opt-in for existing Yivi issuers, and will be explained in detail in this article.
+This pragmatic approach allows existing Yivi issuers to gradually adopt SD-JWT VCs while we continue working toward full EUDI-wallet compliance.
+Enabling SD-JWT VC support is opt-in for existing Yivi issuers, and this guide explains how to enable it in detail.

 ## Enabling SD-JWT VC issuance
 If you're an existing Yivi issuer, the process of enabling SD-JWT VC issuance is pretty straightforward.